lorenkp/Readium/README.md

 [Details][phase-three]

 ### Phase 4: User profile, interaction of users (2 days)
 Modify Rails API to support user pages.
-Backbone view will have avatar, info such as followers, following, stories written.
+Backbone view will have an avatar, info such as followers, following, and stories written.
 If not story creator, story view will have button to follow author.
 Index page will have button for bookmarking story.

 [Details][phase-four]

-### Phase 5: Creation of toggle-able custom feed on index page, write responses (~1 days)
+### Phase 5: Creation of toggle-able custom feed on index page, write responses (~1 day)
 Tabbed view on index page to see stories bookmarked, and stories from followed authors.
-Write responses to stories.
+Make ability to write responses to stories.

 [Details][phase-five]